lknix/zsh-theme-minimalx/README.md

 # Custom ZSH theme
-Inspired by kolo's there (part of official ZSH themes).
+Inspired by kolo theme (from official ZSH themes).
 Differences:
 - changed colors
 - added timestamp to the right side of the prompt
 - don't show ● mark for untracked files in version controlled paths